Parent–Child Connection

 • a place within the family system

-When this bond flows more freely, children often experience greater safety, stability, and connection to life.
+When this bond is secure, children often experience greater safety, stability, and connection to life.

-When connection becomes disrupted or burdened, the effects may continue throughout adulthood.
+When this connection becomes strained, interrupted, or emotionally burdened, the effects may continue shaping relationships and emotional life long into adulthood.

-Family Constellations explores how trauma, unconscious loyalty, exclusion, and unresolved family dynamics may create barriers to connection across generations.
+Family Constellations explores how trauma, unconscious loyalty, exclusion, and unresolved family dynamics may create barriers to connection within families.

 The Child’s Natural Movement Toward the Parent